- Brand name

 Consumer medicine information (CMI) leaflet

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using DUOTRAV® Eye Drops against the benefits it is expected to have for you.
+Your doctor has weighed the risks of you using DuoTrav against the benefits they expect it will have for you.

 If you have any concerns about using this medicine, ask your doctor or pharmacist.